Reading Curriculum Overview

-We believe that reading can open doors for our pupils and can help them to gain experiences, improve language and vocabulary skills and stimulate their imaginations.
+We know that reading can open doors for our pupils and can help them to gain experiences, improve language and vocabulary skills and stimulate their imaginations.
 We aim to create confident readers who have good independent learning skills and develop a range of interests through reading.
-The active encouragement of reading for pleasure is a core part of every child’s educational entitlement at Holmer C of E Academy, whatever their background or attainment.
-Extensive reading and exposure to a wide range of texts makes a huge contribution to students’ educational achievement and develops a life-long love for reading.
 We believe that every child should be given the tools in both word reading and comprehension to develop into an enthusiastic and confident reader provides children with the exposure to different types of texts.

 Therefore, we aim for all of our reading lessons to:

-- expose children to a range of different texts, covering fiction and non-fiction genres;
+- expose children to the very best of published children’s literature, covering fiction and non-fiction genres;

 - allow every child the opportunity to read texts aloud becoming fluent readers who practise intonation, pitch and tone;

-- teach children the skills to become confident readers who understand the text through inference and deduction;
+- teach children the skills to become confident readers who, by developing fluency and automaticity, understand the text through inference and deduction;

 - motivate and inspire children to choose books written by different authors;